pradipNP/ml-journey/README.md

 - 03Arithmetic_Operaions.ipynb → Arithmetic operations in pandas
 - 04Delete_Insert_Data.ipynb → Delete and Insert the Data in DataFrame
 - 05Write_CSV_file.ipynb → How to write a csv file in Pandas
+- CSV_files
+   - 5Test_new.csv → file created in 5th file of pandas
+   - 5Test_new_HeaderChange.csv → file created in 5th file of pandas
+   - 5Test_new_Noindex.csv → file created in 5th file of pandas
 - Images
    - indexing.png → Image of Indexing in array
    - broadcasting_addition.png → Image of addition algorithm